Nar Phu Valley Trekking-18 Days

 It is important to prepare for the Nar Phu Valley Trekking in order to have a secure and pleasant trekking experience.
 Here are some evaluates you can take to prepare for this journey:

-• Acclimate to the altitude: Altitude Sickness is real risk and problem you may face during the high altitude.
-We always suggest you to spend a few days acclimating in a before beginning the journey.
+• Acclimate to the altitude: Altitude Sickness is a real risk and problem you may face during high altitude.
+We always suggest you to spend a few days acclimating in before beginning the journey.
 Short walks at higher altitudes can also help your body adapt to the altitude.
-Besides, we also make flexible itinerary that assist you with enough days for acclimatize.
+Besides, we also make flexible itineraries that assist you with enough days to acclimatize.

 • Purchase travel insurance: Purchase travel insurance that includes trekking in isolated regions, as well as medical evacuation in the event of an accident.